 When a senior begins to show signs that he or she needs home care assistance, it is usually the adult child who notices the signs of need first.
 Unfortunately, the parent does not always agree that help is needed in the home.
-The adult child may feel overwhelmed as he or she begins to realize that persuasion and reasoning is not working, and may wonder how the parent can be convinced to accept in home care.
+The adult child may feel overwhelmed as he or she begins to realize that persuasion and reasoning is not working.
+Additionally, the adult child may wonder how the parent can be convinced to accept in home care.

-  The primary reason why home care often becomes an issue and a source of huge debate is because there is a difference in each generation’s perspective.
+The primary reason why home care often becomes a source of debate is because there is a difference in each generation’s perspective.
 The child may begin to notice that the parent is:

 - Walking with an unsteady gait

 - Forgetting to take medications

 - Unable to handle personal care or household tasks

 Naturally, this leads the adult child to believe that there is an issue with their parent’s safety.
 This is why some family members see home care assistance as the best solution.
 It allows seniors the ability to remain in the home comfortably.

 However, the parent’s perspective is often quite different from their child’s.
 A senior may view the home care as an invasion of privacy.
 The senior may also feel he or she will have a loss of dignity if he or she decides to accept the care.
 Adult children can use the following suggestions to try to convince their elderly loved one of the benefits of accepting home care.